 A long weekend is too short for a sailing trip

 Back in Høruphav, five days later, we came to the usual conclusions: the trip was way too short, we should do this more often, a basic sailing boat is more fun, keep it simple.

-This is the kind of sailing I want to be doing also in future.
-Being very close to the water, having a small and at the same time reliable boat, sailing single handedly or with very small crew, keeping technical equipment simple but solid.
+And this is the kind of sailing I want to be doing also in future.
+Being very close to the water, having a small and at the same time reliable boat.
+Sailing single handedly or with very small crew.
+And keeping technical equipment simple but solid.
 This mixture of simplicity and reliability has since then become my maxim.

 Before and after I owned my FAM Capriole, I went on various other “dinghy cruising” tours.
 The most memorable ones were